kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

  `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
    * Increase in nodeTotalMemory or totalPodsSwapAvailable will result in updated swap memory limit for pods deployed post resize and also recalculate the same for existing pods.

-3. Resource managers will re-initialised.
+3. Resource managers are re-initialised.

-4. Update in Node allocatable capacity.
+4. Update in Node capacity.

 5. Scheduler:
     * Scheduler will automatically schedule any pending pods.